 You and I probably have a lot in common

-You want to wake up every morning tingling with excitement to get to work on an insanely awesome project that is making a difference on a cause you really care about.
+You want to wake up every morning tingling with excitement to get to work on fascinating project that is making a difference on a cause you really care about.

-You want to be using the latest new technology, leaning in to future innovations, and always learning exciting new things from within your projects.
+You want to be implementing the latest technology and learning exciting new things from within your projects.

-But it's likely that’s not quite what’s going on if you work for most NGOs, government departments, or universities - or in coffee shops while you're interneting about trying to find your calling.
+But it's likely that’s not quite what’s going on if you work for most NGOs, government departments, or universities..
 It’s actually pretty rare to see this full picture in action.

 I used to be like this too – until the lightning bolt finally hit me.

 As an environmental engineer with 20 years experience in environmental change, founding a multi-million dollar environmental media company, and living the Silicon Valley #hackerlife (yes, just like the TV show), I really believe I've cracked a critical part of the code of social change.

-> Make the game of change really fun and effective by using gamification techniques that tap into our motivational core and pursuit of happiness.
+> Make change fun using gamification techniques that tap into people's motivational core.

-> Unlock the doors of motivation in your audience's psyche by using behavior-change techniques that work to drive motivation to change.
+> Unlock the door to your audience's psyche by using behavior-change techniques that work to drive motivation to change.

-> Turn your stakeholders into cheerleaders for your cause by using the power of narrative design.
+> Turn your stakeholders into cheerleaders for your cause using the power of good story telling.

 Since I learned all these techniques, I actually now do live the world changer's dream.
-I work on the world’s most interesting projects.
-I get to meet the world’s most interesting people.
-I get paid to do what I love - and I actually shift the numbers on issues I care about!
-I can't do it all, but I can teach you, so we can all get to work making saving the world the greatest game we've every played.
+I work on some of the world’s most interesting projects.
+I get to meet some of the world’s most interesting people.
+I get paid to do what I love - and I actually shift the numbers on issues I care about.
+I can help you make saving the world the greatest game we've every played.